Building sustainability into the device lifecycle:

 According to Dinet Luchies, SHI’s International EMEA Commercial Director:

-“Having reviewed over 950 RFPs in the past 48 months, 9 out of 10 customers procuring hardware are looking for a complete IT lifecycle solution which incorporates IT asset disposal (ITAD) of some form.
+“Having reviewed over 950 RFPs in the past 48 months, 9 out of 10 customers procuring hardware are looking for a complete IT lifecycle solution that incorporates IT asset disposal (ITAD) of some form.
 The vast majority of these requests see customers looking to retain some form of residual value from their equipment at the end of its lifecycle.
 This is in the form of refurbishing and resale or as a Corporate Social Responsibility (CSR) donation.
 It is extremely rare to see a customer requirement for procurement only without any sustainability requirements.”

 Compliant, sustainable asset recovery services for your end-of-life technology